Workplace Harassment Legal Rights: What You Can Legally Do Today

 While workplace conflict can arise due to differences in opinions or occasional misunderstandings, harassment is generally characterized by a pattern of unwelcome conduct based on a protected characteristic such as race, gender, religion, disability, or age.

-Sexual harassment, for example, refers to any unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that creates a hostile work environment.
+This involves any unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that creates a hostile work environment.

 These forms of harassment are also recognized under federal law as unlawful if the conduct creates an environment that significantly interferes with an employee’s ability to do their job.
 Harassment can include unwanted physical conduct, derogatory comments, and verbal abuse.